sporniket/spring-test-dbunit/README.md

 The dataset parameter should therefore point to that folder, not to individual files.

 Another point to keep in mind is that the current implementation of DBUnit uses commas as a value separator, not semicolons.

+### SQL Loader control datasets configuration

+Similarly to CSV files, SQL datasets can only contain one table per file.

+The `SqlLoaderControlDataSetLoader` therefore relies on a folder containing:

+* a `tables.lst` file listing the tables in the order they should be imported,
+* a dedicated `<table name>.ctl` file for each table which has to be imported.

+The dataset parameter should therefore point to that folder, not to individual files.

 ## Custom DBUnit Database Operations